aatwi/FeedbackManagementTool/README.md

 to adopt this method!

 # How the meeting works
+Running this meeting might take many forms.
+Our team divided the tasks of this process into three sections, 'Before the Meeting,' 'During the Meeting,' and 'After the Meeting.'

 ## Before the meeting
 Before running the meeting, the team manager and members have some tasks to